wxhthx/vue-toast/README.md

 Vue.use(toast, {globalPosition: cssConfig})
 ```

-2. Somewhile you just make one of toasts looks like better brilliant than others, you can use __instancePosition__ property to do it,just like above says, it not just  only can change position, but also bgColor、color ...etc
+2. Somewhile you just make one of toasts which looks like better brilliant than others, you can use __instancePosition__ property to do it, as has been said above, it can not only change position, but also bgColor、color ...etc

 ```javascript
 const cssConfig = {
     backgroundColor: 'red',